 Building a stone brick patio that will last the life of your home doesn't have to be a difficult process.
-Using a sand foundation rather than a concrete slab cuts the complexity of building your patio greatly.
-Not only does it save you effort, it saves time as well, without detracting from the stability and durability of your patio surface.
-With the proper setup, you can complete the patio build in a single day.
+Using a sand foundation rather than a concrete slab greatly reduces the complexity of the job, saving you time and effort without sacrificing quality.
+With the proper tools and equipment, you can build a stable, durable brick patio in one weekend.

-Excavate the hole for the foundation of your patio to a depth of seven to eight inches using a shovel.
+Excavate the base for the foundation of your patio to a depth of seven to eight inches using a shovel.
 You need to allow for four inches of gravel, an inch of sand and the thickness of your bricks themselves.
 Smooth out the excavated area as much as possible using a garden rake.
-Compress the floor of the hole with a plate compactor so that your foundation is a firm as possible.
-Rent a plate compactor from a home improvement store or equipment rental shop for use.
+Compress the floor of the hole with a so that your foundation is as firm as possible.
+You can rent a plate compactor from a home improvement store or equipment rental shop.

-Pour a layer of gravel into the hole one inch deep to serve as a drainage base for the patio.
-Go over the gravel with the compactor to compress and level the gravel.
-Level the gravel so that it creates a slope away from the foundation of any structures near the patio, so that water drains away.
-Create a surface that slopes one inch for every eight feet of patio surface.
+Pour a four-inch layer of compactable gravel into the excavation to serve as a drainage base for the patio.
+Go over the gravel with the compactor to compress and level it.
+As you level the gravel, create a gentle slope away from your home's foundation to encourage proper drainage.
+Your patio should slope 1/8 to 1/4 of an inch per foot.

-Pour an layer of sand into the hole one inch deep, covering the gravel.
-Level the sand with a screed board, following the slope setup with the gravel later.
-Drag the long wooden screed along the surface of the sand to even it out, working the board in a back and forth motion.
+Pour a layer of sand into the hole, one inch deep, covering the gravel.
+Level the sand with a screed board, following the slope established with the gravel earlier.
+Drag the long wooden screed along the surface of the sand to flatten it out, working the board in a back-and-forth motion as you go.

 Lay the bricks for the patio onto the sand foundation, placing them level on the sand's surface and tapping them into place with a rubber mallet.
 Place the bricks so that they butt tightly together, beginning in one corner of the patio or against the edge of a structure and working your way towards the outside edge of the patio.
 Periodically check to make sure the surface is flat, using a long 2 x 4 as a straightedge.
-Cut bricks when necessary for fit using a circular saw with a masonry blade attached.
+Cut bricks when necessary for fit using a circular saw with a masonry or diamond blade attached.

 Place a paver edge restraint surrounding the edges of the patio to create a line between the patio and the lawn.
 Push the edge restraint tightly against the patio edge and then anchor the edge in place using 10-inch steel spikes driven through the edger into the ground.

-Sweep sand between the bricks to fill the joints between.
-Use a push broom to push the polymetric sand into the joints between the bricks.
-Polymetric sand has a binder added that hardens the sand creating a more durable surface.
+Spread polymeric sand over the patio and sweep it into the joints between the bricks with a stiff push broom.
+Polymeric sand has a binder added that hardens the sand to create a more durable surface.

-Place a urethane pad over the patio surface, covering the bricks and compact them with the plate compactor.
-The pad protect s the bricks from damage during compacting.
+Place a urethane pad over the patio surface, covering the bricks, and then compact them with the plate compactor.
+The pad protects the bricks from damage during compacting.
 This step is critical, as compacting the bricks will securely settle them into the sand beneath them and pack polymeric sand more tightly into the brick joints.
 You can rent a pad at the same place you rented the compactor.

 Sweep the bricks again to make certain you've filled the joints with sand and to remove the sand from the surface of the bricks.
-Wash the patio with water to clean off any remaining sand and to activate the hardener in the sand.
+Spray the patio with water to clean off any remaining sand and to activate the hardener in the sand.
 Read the instructions on your polymeric sand before watering the patio to avoid adding too much or too little water.